pigulla/shumway/README.md

 Remember that a handler is only ever called if the wrapped function throws an error.

-Please [read the wiki](https://github.com/pigulla/shumway/wiki) for more information.
+Please [read the wiki](https://github.com/pigulla/shumway/wiki) for more detailed information.

+## Caveats and known limitations

+-   This library currently works only with asynchronous functions.
+A version for synchronous functions could be added later if there is a need for it.
+-   By its very nature, decorators do not work with plain functions (only class methods).